AtlasOfLivingAustralia/biocache-store/README.md

 ## Version 2.x

-We are currently working on version 2.x of this code base  that makes use of cassandra 3.x and SOLR 6.x with SOLR cloud support.
+The 2.x version of this code base  that makes use of cassandra 3.x and SOLR 6.x with SOLR cloud support.
 See the [cassandra3](https://github.com/AtlasOfLivingAustralia/biocache-store/tree/cassandra3) branch for details.

 There are differences when using cassandra.case.sensitive=true